-1. Introduction.
+1 Introduction

-New Year's Eve 2018 reaches me on Jeju Island, South Korea, in the East China Sea.
-While I had spent New Year's Eve 2017 in Galapagos Islands, in the Pacific.
+New Year's Eve 2018 reaches us on Jeju Island, South Korea, in the East China Sea, while we had spent New Year's Eve 2017 in Galapagos Islands, in the Pacific.

-We can celebrate 24 New Year's Eves in a single year, moving to the West - for example in an orbital spacecraft - (in the reverse sense of Earth's rotation around its axis) at a faster angular speed than Earth's rotation, jumping from one time-zone to another, and starting from the International Date Line.

-{ In this paper we are referring to the solar day, hence to the angular speed of Earth's rotation on its axis with respect to the Sun. }
+We can celebrate 24 new year's eves in a single year, moving to the West - for example in an orbital spacecraft - (in the reverse sense of the Earth's rotation around its axis) at a faster angular speed than Earth's rotation, jumping from one time-zone to another, and starting from the International Date Line.
+(In this paper we are referring to the solar day, hence to the angular speed of Earth's rotation on its axis with respect to the Sun.)

-But a person being on the Geographical (Terrestrial) North Pole or on the Geographical (Terrestrial) South Pole celebrates the New Year Ever for 24 hours continuously!!
+But a person being on the Geographical (Terrestrial) North Pole or on the Geographical (Terrestrial) South Pole celebrates the new year eve for 24 hours continuously!!

-2. Astronomical Data.
+2 Astronomical data